bertramrichter/brplotviz/README.md

-Plot utitilies for my personal taste using `matplotlib`.
+Plot utitilies using `matplotlib` and nicely formatted output of tables according to my personal taste .

 # Installation and Building documentation
 In order to use this framework, make sure, that: